KornelJahn/nixos-disko-zfs-test/README.md

    to set all required passwords and passphrases to `password`.

-7. Partition the disks and create the zpools by executing `my-provision`.
+7. Partition the disks, create the file systems, and install NixOS by executing `my-provision && my-install`.

-8. Install NixOS by executing `my-install`.
-This custom command also performs some pre- and post-install operations necessary for some state to become persistent.

 ## Troubleshooting